On Bridging Generic and Personalized Federated Learning for Image Classification: Experiment (More Details and Results in The Appendix)

 \definecolor{Gray}{gray}{0.9}

-\textbf{Datasets, models, and settings.} We use CIFAR-10~\citep{krizhevsky2009learning} and Fashion-MNIST (FMNIST)~\cite{Xiao2017FashionMNISTAN}.
-CIFAR-10 has $50$K training and $10$K test images from $10$ classes.
-FMNIST is similar to MNIST \cite{lecun1998gradient}, \ie, $60$K training and $10$K test images from $10$ classes, but is more challenging in its contents.

-We use a ConvNet~\citep{lecun1998gradient} similar to \citep{mcmahan2017communication,feddyn,tfconvnet16}.
-It contains $2$ Conv layers and $2$ FC layers.
-Please see the supplementary material for details.
-Centralized training leads to $85.4\%$ and $93.5\%$ accuracy on CIFAR-10 and FMNIST, respectively.
-To simulate the non-IID distributions of clients, we follow \citep{hsu2019measuring} to create a heterogeneous partition for $M$ clients on $10$ classes.
-An $M$-dimensional vector $\vq_c$ is drawn from $\text{Dir}(\alpha)$ for class $c$, and we assign data to client $m$ proportionally to $\vq_c[m]$.
-The clients have different numbers of total images and different class distributions.
-Similar to~\cite{lin2020ensemble}, we use $M=100/20$ for FMNIST/CIFAR-10, and sample $20\%/40\%$ clients at every round, respectively.
+\textbf{Datasets, models, and settings.} We use CIFAR-10/100~\citep{krizhevsky2009learning} and Fashion-MNIST (FMNIST)~\citep{Xiao2017FashionMNISTAN}.
+We also include a realistic EMNIST~\citep{cohen2017emnist} dataset, which collects hand-written letters of thousands of writers.
+To simulate the non-IID data distributions on CIFAR and FMNIST, we follow \cite{hsu2019measuring} to create a heterogeneous partition for $M$ clients: an $M$-dimensional vector $\vq_c$ is drawn from $\text{Dir}(\alpha)$ for class $c$, and we assign data of class $c$ to client $m$ proportionally to $\vq_c[m]$.
+The resulting clients have different numbers of total images and different class distributions. {With $\alpha < 1$, most of the training examples of one class are likely assigned to a small portion of clients.
+Similar to~\cite{lin2020ensemble}, we use $M=100$ clients for FMNIST and $M=20$ for CIFAR-10/100, and sample $20\%/40\%$ clients at every round, respectively.
+For EMNIST, we use the digit images, follow~\cite{caldas2018leaf} to construct $2,185$ clients (each is a writer), and sample $5\%$ clients at every round.} We use a ConvNet~\citep{lecun1998gradient} similar to \citep{mcmahan2017communication,feddyn}.
+It contains $3$ convolutional layers and $2$ fully-connected layers.
 We train every FL algorithm for $100$ rounds, with $5$ local epochs in each round.

-We report the mean over five times of experiments with different random seeds.
-We evaluate the generic performance (G-FL) with the \textbf{generic model (GM)} on the standard generic test set.
-We evaluate the personalized performance (P-FL) with \textbf{personalized models (PM)} on the same set but re-weight the accuracy according to the clients' class distributions and average the weighted accuracy across clients.
+We report the mean accuracy of \textbf{five times} of experiments with different random seeds.
+We evaluate the generic performance (G-FL) using the \textbf{generic model (GM)} on the standard generic test set.
+For FMNIST and CIFAR-10/100, we evaluate the personalized performance (P-FL) using \textbf{personalized models (PM)} on the same set, but re-weight the accuracy according to clients' class distributions $P_m(y)$ and average the weighted accuracy across $M$ clients {as $\frac{1}{M}\sum_m\frac{\sum_i\sP_m(y_i)\textbf{1}(y_i = \hat y_{i})}{\sum_i\sP_m(y_i)}$}.
+Here, $i$ is the instance index.
 This evaluation is more robust (essentially as the expectation) than assigning each client a specific test set.
+For EMNIST, each client has its own test set with the same writing style.